justin-lyon/apex-gang-of-four/README.md

 # apex-gang-of-four

 Implement the Gang of Four Design Patterns in Apex.
+The Gang of Four design patterns are an important source for object-oriented design theory and practice.

 ---
 Credit to Derek Banas for his excellent video series on Design Patterns.